-Manual Account Number Computer Account Number Name and purpose 15 4-4500 Miscellaneous Income (Not capital) Include items not covered by the previous accounts or by accounts in the Capital Transaction section.
+Manual Account Number Computer Account Number Name and purpose 15 4-4500 Miscellaneous Income (Not capital)Include items not covered by the previous accounts or by accounts in the Capital Transaction section.
 Moneys paid into the bank account as offsets or contras to local expenditure items, such as telephone calls, presentations, attendance at camps and conferences, should be included in this account.
-Do not include moneys raised for transmission to Appeals. (please use accounts 5 and 6 for this purpose).
-Indicate beside the amount in the account an explanation of the 19 A 4-4505 Op Shop income should be recorded here.
-16 Not used Please do not use Account 16 as it is not used in the Online Financial Return.
+Do not include moneys raised for transmission to Appeals. (please use accounts 5 and 6 for this purpose).Indicate beside the amount in the account an explanation of the receipt.Op Shop income should be recorded here.
+16 Missions Only - Welfare Activity Receipts Please do not use Account 16 as in the Online Survey (A form return) this is specific for Parish Missions.
 If you have receipts for local mission and welfare activities record these under account 5.
-17 4-4600 Internal Transfers - Ministry Costs For amounts received from other organisations within your cluster, parish etc. for ministry or employment related costs.
-Where this is not separated into Ministry and other costs, record total under question 17.
+17 & 18 4-4600 Internal Transfers These accounts are for transfers within the congregation controlled groups/accounts.
+When consolidating the figures for a congregation, these items cancel out against Accounts 50 & 51 because if one part of the organisation transfers amounts to another, or to the Congregation Fund then the recipient should show the same amount as a receipt.
+So the total in a congregation consolidation of all items in Accounts 17 & 18 MUST AGREE WITH the total of all items in the payment accounts for intra-congregation transfers (Accounts 50 & 51).
+At the end of the year transfer cheques should be drawn in time to ensure their receipt before 31st December, and thus effect a complete offsetting in these contra accounts otherwise it will be necessary for the receiving church to show the amount as a deposit in transit.
 All allocations and transfers, whether for local spending or subsequent remission to appeal/projects should be included in these two accounts.
 To facilitate reporting to congregations please indicate beside the amount in the account the ultimate destination of transfer.
 E.g. Christmas Bowl.
-18 4-4605 Internal Transfers - Other Costs For amounts received from other organisations within your cluster, parish etc. for other costs.
 19 4-4700 Other Receipts This account is for regular receipts not covered by the previous accounts or the Capital Transaction Accounts.

 Manual Account Number Computer Account Number Name and purpose CAPITAL TRANSACTIONS 20 4-7100 Donations - Capital Debt Reduction Include special efforts and donations from individuals or groups received specifically for the reduction of capital debt 4-7150 Donations - Capital Include special efforts and donations from individuals or groups received specifically for the acquisition of Capital items e.g. Church Organ, Photocopier, Building, Renovations etc. 21 4-7200 Loans converted to gifts This account is provided to record what occurs when a church offers to pay back a loan and the lender says "keep the money as a donation".
 It is best to get the lender to provide this in writing to avoid any confusion.
 To reflect this in the books of account, record a receipt in account 21 and a repayment against account 56.
 Where you are using a computer system, record a journal entry to Debit the Loan account and credit Loans converted to Gifts.
-22 4-7300 Capital Grants - Synod 22 4-7300 Includes Capital grants from the Synod (not loans) for buildings, major extension, items which are not current (running cost) transactions.
+22 4-7300 Capital Grants - Synod Includes Capital grants from the Synod (not loans) for buildings, major extension, items which are not current (running cost) transactions.
 For property sale proceeds use account 26.
-22 4-7350 Capital Grants - Govt & Other Includes Capital grants from other sources (not loans) for buildings, major extension, items which are not current (running cost) transactions.
+22 4-7300 Capital Grants - Govt & Other Includes Capital grants from other sources (not loans) for buildings, major extension, items which are not current (running cost) transactions.
 In account 23 indicate source of grant beside the amount.
 For property sale proceeds use account 26.
 24 4-7400 Proceeds of minor assets sales Include amounts received in cash from sale of land, buildings, furniture & equipment.